Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/lambda.md

-# Lambda Investor Dashboard

 ## Company Overview
-- **Legal Name**: Lambda
-- **Brand Name**: Not disclosed
-- **HQ City**: Not disclosed
-- **HQ Country**: Not disclosed
-- **Founded Year**: 2012
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Lambda ("Lambda, The Superintelligence Cloud") is a company founded in 2012, specializing in AI, Cloud Computing, and Machine Learning.
+The company operates in a rapidly evolving tech landscape, focusing on providing advanced solutions for deep learning and AI applications.
+Leadership details are currently not disclosed, and there are no related companies listed.

 ## Business Model and GTM
-Lambda sells to businesses needing AI infrastructure and services.
-They charge based on an on-demand pricing model for their **Lambda GPU Cloud**, starting at $2.49/hr for NVIDIA H100 instances.
-Pricing for their other products, **Lambda Stack** and **1-Click Clusters**, is not disclosed.
-There are no named integration partners or reference customers publicly available.
+Lambda sells a range of high-performance computing products aimed at developers, researchers, and enterprises engaged in AI and machine learning.
+The product lineup includes the Lambda Quad Deep Learning GPU workstation, touted as the world's first plug-and-play deep learning supercomputer priced under $20,000; the Lambda Blade GPU server, designed for high-performance deep learning tasks; and the Lambda GPU Cloud, which offers cloud-based access to GPU resources.
+Additionally, the Lambda Stack serves as a comprehensive AI software repository, while the 1-Click Clusters provide instant access to NVIDIA H100 Tensor Core GPU clusters.
+The Inference API facilitates managing inference tasks in AI applications.
+Pricing models for these products are not disclosed, nor are integration partners or reference customers.

 ## Funding & Investor Profile
-Lambda has had multiple funding rounds, all occurring on November 5, 2025, with the following investors:
-- **Gradient Ventures**
-- **Mercato Partners**
-- **USIT**
-- **Andra Capital**
-- **SGW**

-- **Total Raised**: Not disclosed.
-- **Last Round Name**: Not disclosed.
-- **Last Disclosed Valuation**: Not disclosed.
+On November 7, 2025, Lambda announced multiple funding rounds, all of which disclosed no specific amounts or valuations.
+The investors involved include Gradient Ventures, Mercato Partners, USIT, Andra Capital, and SGW.
+The total amount raised and the last disclosed valuation remain undisclosed.

+### Funding History:
+1. **Date**: 2025-11-07, **Round**: Funding Round, **Amount**: Not disclosed, **Investors**: Gradient Ventures
+2. **Date**: 2025-11-07, **Round**: Funding Round, **Amount**: Not disclosed, **Investors**: Mercato Partners
+3. **Date**: 2025-11-07, **Round**: Funding Round, **Amount**: Not disclosed, **Investors**: USIT
+4. **Date**: 2025-11-07, **Round**: Funding Round, **Amount**: Not disclosed, **Investors**: Andra Capital, SGW

 ## Growth Momentum
-As of November 5, 2025, there is no disclosed headcount data or hiring momentum.
-However, Lambda announced significant developments, including:
-- A multibillion-dollar agreement with Microsoft to deploy AI infrastructure powered by NVIDIA GPUs.
-- Plans to build an AI factory in Kansas City, MO.
-- Introduction of gigawatt-scale AI factories on Lambda Cloud.
+As of November 7, 2025, Lambda's headcount is not disclosed, and there are no specific growth rates or job openings reported.
+The absence of job listings data limits insights into current hiring trends or specific roles being targeted for expansion.
+There are no recent product launches or partnerships reported.

 ## Visibility & Market Sentiment
-There are no visibility metrics available, including news mentions or sentiment analysis.
-Therefore, the current market sentiment and visibility status are unclear.
+Currently, there are no visibility metrics available, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+This lack of data limits the ability to gauge market sentiment or public perception of Lambda.

 ## Risks and Challenges
-There are no disclosed risks or challenges, including layoffs, regulatory incidents, executive churn, pricing pressure, or GTM concentration risk.
+- Valuation not disclosed.
+- Competitive pressure from undisclosed competitors.
+- Lack of visibility metrics may hinder investor confidence.

 ## Outlook
-Lambda appears to be positioned well with a focus on AI infrastructure and significant partnerships, particularly with Microsoft.
-However, the lack of disclosed headcount and hiring data makes it difficult to assess growth momentum accurately.
-The company's moat may be strengthened by its agreements and technological capabilities, but further clarity on operational metrics would be beneficial.
+Lambda is well-positioned for growth in the AI and cloud computing sectors, given the increasing demand for deep learning solutions.
+However, the absence of disclosed metrics such as headcount and funding amounts raises questions about its operational scale and market traction.
+The lack of hiring signals and product momentum could indicate challenges in scaling its go-to-market strategy effectively.

 ## Disclosure Gaps
+- Valuation not disclosed.
-- "Total raised not disclosed."
+- Total raised amount not disclosed.
-- "Last round name not disclosed."
+- Headcount and growth metrics not disclosed.
-- "Last disclosed valuation not disclosed."
+- Customer counts not disclosed.
-- "Headcount total and growth percentage not disclosed."
+- Leadership details not disclosed.
-- "No public visibility metrics available."
-- "No disclosed leadership names."
-- "No disclosed integration partners or reference customers."